MileHacker Logo

 Entry Procedures

 Visa application fees vary significantly by nationality and application urgency.
-There is no separate entry fee upon arrival in China.
+There is no separate entry fee when you arrive in China.
 Upon arrival at the airport, present your passport and valid visa.

 On Arrival